DPW's COVID-19 Response

 Continue DPW’s essential services

 In response to the evolving conditions related to the threat of COVID-19 and to ensure the safety of the public and of our employees, DPW has made adjustments to its solid waste and water services.
-Residential trash and recycling collections are continuing on their regular schedules.
+Residential trash collections are continuing on their regular schedules.
 Recycling collections are now occuring on bi-weekly schedule.
 Additional information on Bi-Weekly Recycling Collections can be found on this website's Collections Update Page.